thaeli/docs-test/volunteer-policy.md

 * Inform them that during the report follow up, you will reach out to the witnesses for more information

-    * Ask them how they feel about this and if theyâ€™re comfortable with you proceeding
+    * Ask them how they feel about this and if they're comfortable with you proceeding

-* Ask if theyâ€™re comfortable having their identity disclosed:
+* Ask if they're comfortable having their identity disclosed:

     * If not, assure them you will not personally disclose, confirm, or deny their identity during the investigation